-We only need three things from you to start the single status affidavit apostille service process.
+We only need three things from you to complete the expedited Texas single status affidavit apostille service near me process.

-First, mail us or drop off at our office your original single status affidavit letters (it cannot be a photocopy) that have been properly notarized by a Texas notary public (you cannot use a notary public from any other state or country).
+First, mail us or drop off at our office your original Texas single status affidavit form (it cannot be a photocopy) that has been properly notarized by a Texas notary public (you cannot use a notary public from any other state or country).

 Apostille Texas can also provide you with a traveling notary public that can be sent out to your home, business, office, or hotel to notarize any type of legal documents if you live, work, or visiting the Austin, TX metro area.

 Please call or email us to let us know in what zip code you need a mobile notary public to travel to and how many documents you need notarized to obtain a quote from us.

 The Texas Secretary of State office will reject any non-recordable document (single status affidavit letters) if the notarization was not completed by a Texas notary public.

 The affiant’s signature (the person or people who signed said document in front of a Texas notary public) on the document must be the original.
 Meaning the signature on the document that the Texas notary witnessed cannot be a copied or or automated autopen type signature.

 The Secretary of State in Texas will reject your document if an original signature was not used on your documents.